therealpaulgg/recipe-book/src/content/recipes/baking/ghirardelli-chocolate-chip-cookies.md

     - Drop by tablespoon onto ungreased cookie sheets.
     - Bake for 9 to 11 minutes or until chocolate chip cookies are golden brown.
 ---

-Note: The 2 cups of Ghirardelli Bittersweet 60% Cacao Baking Chips can be substituted with any variety of chip flavor (i.e.- Ghirardelli Milk Chocolate Chips, Semi-Sweet Chocolate Chips, etc.)